The Grateful Beasts

 The Grateful Beasts (German: Die dankbaren Thiere) is a Hungarian fairy tale collected by Georg von Gaal (hu) in Mährchen der Magyaren (1822).
 The tale was also published by Hermann Kletke in Märchensaal, Vol II (1845).

 Synopsis

-Three sons set out to seek their fortune.
+Three sons of a family set out together to seek their fortune.
 The youngest, Ferko, was so beautiful that his older brothers thought he would be preferred, so they ate his bread while he slept, and refused to share theirs until he let them put out his eyes and break his legs.
 When they had blinded and crippled him, they left him.